Oluwabusola-2001/100-Days-of-Python/README.md

 # 100-Days-of-Python

-I am committed to learning python in 100 days.
-I will be sharing my progress daily.
+I am committed to learning python in 100 days and I will be sharing my progress daily.

 **Progess Log would be in this form.**